koreader/koreader/README.md

 ./kodev release android
 ```

-For emulating KOReader on Linux and Windows
+For emulating KOReader on Linux, Windows and Mac OSX
 -------------

-To build an emulator on current Linux machine just run:
+To build an emulator on current Linux or OSX machine:
 ```
 ./kodev build
 ```